David J. Saunders: Early and family life

 Born in Virginia early in 1811, possibly to John H. Saunders, the principal of Richmond's male orphanage and his wife Sally (the institution's matron).
 David J. Saunders married Maria Hope in Louisa, Virginia, on December 10, 1829.
 They had at least two sons and two daughters.
 David J. Saunders probably owned four slaves in 1840.
 He owned at least one enslaved person in 1850.
 By 1860 Saunders owned at least 39 slaves.

 Career

-By 1850 Saunders operated a grocery in Richmond, Virginia, employing 19 year old George Saunders and 17 year old Demetrius Saunders as clerks (possibly his nephews), while his 12 and 8 year old sons David Saunders Jr. and John Saunders and their sisters Sarah (age 14) and Maria (age 10) attended school.
+By 1850 Saunders operated a grocery in Richmond, Virginia, while his 12 and 8 year old sons David Saunders Jr. and John Saunders and their sisters Sarah (age 14) and Maria (age 10) attended school.
 The grocer and distiller who prospered in Richmond shortly after this man's death was Edmund Archer Saunders (1831-1898), son of Isaac Taylor Saunders and who before the war operated a grocery at "Piney Grove" in Charles City County.
 E.A.
 Saunders' mansion in what was then Richmond's West End is now Founders Hall of Virginia Commonwealth University.